sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 tag-creator=4
 ~~~

-The following describes each child item of this object.
+The following describes each child item of this group.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- entity-name (index 32): The text-string name of the organization claiming a particular role in the CoSWID
+- entity-name (index 32): The text-string name of the organization claiming a particular role, specified by the role item, in the CoSWID tag.
-tag.

-- reg-id (index 32): The registration id is intended to uniquely identify a naming authority in a
+- reg-id (index 32): The registration id value is intended to uniquely identify a naming authority in a
 given scope (e.g. global, organization, vendor, customer, administrative domain,
-etc.) for the referenced naming authority.
+etc.) for the referenced entity.
 The value of an
 registration ID MUST be a RFC 3986 URI.
 The scope SHOULD be the scope of an
 organization.
-In a given scope, the registration id MUST be used consistently.
+In a given scope, the registration id MUST be used consistently for CoSWID tag production.

-- role (index 33): The relationship(s) between this organization and this tag.
+- role (index 33): The relationship(s) between this organization and this tag or the referenced software component.
 The role of an entity MAY include any role
 value, but the pre-defined roles include: "aggregator", "distributor",
 "licensor", "software-creator", and "tag-creator".
-These pre-defined role index and text values are defined in {{indexed-entity-role}}.
+All pre-defined role index and text values are defined in the IANA "SWID/CoSWID Entity Role Values" registry {{indexed-entity-role}}.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

   An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
 This indicates the organization that created the CoSWID tag.

+  An entity item SHOULD be provided with the role of "software-creator" for every CoSWID tag, if this information is known to the tag creator.
+This indicates the organization that created the referenced software component.

 - thumbprint (index 34): The value of the thumbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string value (hash-value) that contains the corresponding hash value (i.e. the
-thumbprint) of the signing entities certificate(s).
+thumbprint) of the signing entity's public key certificate.
+This provides an indicator of which entity signed the CoSWID tag, which will typically be the tag creator.
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.

-- $$entity-extension: This CDDL socket can be used to extend the entity model.
+- $$entity-extension: This CDDL socket can be used to extend the entity-entry group model.
 See {{model-extension}}.

 {: #model-link}
-## The link Object
+## The link-entry Group

-The CDDL for the link object is as follows:
+The CDDL for the link-entry group follows:

 ~~~ CDDL
 link-entry = {